How to care for money tree light

 As an enthusiast of indoor plants, I always pay close attention to the signals that my green companions send me.
 Understanding the nuances of brightness is essential for the thriving of any botanical specimen.
 Each plant has its unique preferences, and recognizing the signs of inadequate or excessive exposure can make a significant difference in its health and vitality.

-See also How to take care of a bing cherry tree
+See also How to care for tropical hibiscus tree

 Indicators of Low Light Conditions